LaunchPlatform/oci-hooks-mount-chown/README.md

 To use this hook for changing the own of a mount point, there are a few special annotations you can add to the container:

-- com.launchplatform.oci-hooks.mount-chown.<NAME>.path
+- com.launchplatform.oci-hooks.mount-chown.&lt;NAME&gt;.path
-- com.launchplatform.oci-hooks.mount-chown.<NAME>.owner
+- com.launchplatform.oci-hooks.mount-chown.&lt;NAME&gt;.owner
-- com.launchplatform.oci-hooks.mount-chown.<NAME>.policy (optional)
+- com.launchplatform.oci-hooks.mount-chown.&lt;NAME&gt;.policy (optional)

 The `NAME` can be any valid annotation string without a dot in it.
 The `path` and `owner` annotations with the same name need to appear in pairs, otherwise it will be ignored.